 Welcome to TickPick’s Chicago White Sox Seating Chart.
-Here we will cover everything you need to know before purchasing cheap White Sox tickets, including Guaranteed Rate Field Seat Views, best seats, dugout and bullpen locations, and more.
-Find no fee chicago white sox Tickets Chicago White Sox Seating Chart (hover over any section below for […]Read More →
+Here we will cover everything you need to know before purchasing Chicago White Sox tickets, including Guaranteed Rate Field Seat Views, best seats, dugout and bullpen locations, and where you can find the same Chicago White Sox seats at prices 10% cheaper than our leading competitor.
+Chicago […]Read More →

 If you are looking to sit in the shade for a Chicago White Sox game at US Cellular Field, you should stick to seats on the first base side of the stadium.
 Due to the design of US Cellular Field, there is little to no hangover from the sections above, so sitting in the final rows in the lower level sections won't necessarily protect you from the sun.
 The last few rows in the upper deck will fall under an overhang, which will protect you from the sun, but the view of the game won't be very good.